fullscale180/asm2arm/README.md

 -----------------
  1. Start with bringing in the code with "git clone https://github.com/fullscale180/asm2arm.git"
  2. Either
-	 1.1. open a "Windows Azure PowerShell" session (shell or ISE) and dot-source "bootstrap.ps1" i.e. ". .\bootstrap.ps1"
+	 a. open a "Windows Azure PowerShell" session (shell or ISE) and dot-source "bootstrap.ps1" i.e. ". .\bootstrap.ps1"
-	 1.2.   or start "bootstrap.cmd".
+	 b.   or start "bootstrap.cmd".
 This will create a new PS Session
  3. Run Add-AzureAccount to connect to your subscription
  4. Stay in AzureServiceManagement mode
  5. Either bring in a VM with Get-AzureVm, or directly use ServiceName & Name combination to give the VM to the Add-AzureSMVmToRM cmdlet.